2024 National Survey of Early Care & Education

 The NSECE has helped show the vital role home-based child care providers play in their communities and how diverse home-based providers are.
 This much-needed information has helped inform funding decisions and other initiatives designed to improve early care and education across the country.

-We are now contacting providers of home-based care across the nation to collect vital information from home-based providers and other caregivers to create a national profile of early care and education (ECE) services.
+The 2024 NSECE collected information from home-based providers and other caregivers to create a national profile of early care and education (ECE) services.

-- the services they provide,
+- The services they provide

 Impact

-- Create a comprehensive catalog of the range of home-based care that is offered across the country, including how many children providers serve, the hours during which they provide care, how providers support families, and what motivates them to look after children.
+- Create a comprehensive catalog of the range of home-based care that is offered across the country, including how many children providers serve, the hours during which they provide care, how providers support families, and what motivates them to look after children

-- Provide detailed information on the ways in which home-based providers operate, including what curricula they use, how they staff and organize groups of children, and what families pay for care.
+- Provide detailed information on the ways in which home-based providers operate, including what curricula they use, how they staff and organize groups of children, and what families pay for care

-- Help develop initiatives to support caregivers through such things as educational assistance, training, and improved finances.
+- Help develop initiatives to support caregivers through such things as educational assistance, training, and improved finances

-- Better understand the experiences of the ECE workforce and offer opportunities for them to improve their knowledge and skills.
+- Better understand the experiences of the ECE workforce and offer opportunities for them to improve their knowledge and skills

 Center-Based Providers

-In 2012 the NSECE created the first national profile of center-based early care and education (ECE) providers in more than 20 years, describing who they are and what kinds of care they provide.
+In 2012, the NSECE created the first national profile of center-based early care and education (ECE) providers in more than 20 years, describing who they are and what kinds of care they provide.
 In 2019, we collected new information to update this profile.
 Both of these efforts helped administrators, policy makers, and public agencies understand what types of center-based care were available to families, how many providers there were, and what types of programs they offered.
 The study also provided insight into the challenges providers face in their efforts to provide quality care to the families they serve.

 - Who is caring for and teaching America’s children when they are not with their parents?